yangybio/capstone_project_Yang/README.md

 # Project Title

-Calis*Tenacy
+**CalisTenancy**

 ## Overview

-CalisTenacy is a fitness-focused online platform offering premium calisthenics products designed to help users achieve their fitness goals.
-From resistance bands and gymnastic rings to other calisthenics equipment, CalisTenacy  provides high-quality products that are both functional and stylish.
+**CalisTenancy** is a fitness-focused online platform offering premium calisthenics products designed to help users achieve their fitness goals.
+From resistance bands and gymnastic rings to other calisthenics equipment, **CalisTenancy** provides high-quality products that are both functional and stylish.
 We aim to create a community for fitness enthusiasts of all levels, providing tools to enhance their workout experience and improve performance.

 ## Problem